JI54I74A/Fullstack-bank-app/README.md

 `docker run -p 27017:27017 --name <my-container-name> -d mongo`</br>

-To check container up & running command `docker ps`
+To check container up & running command `docker ps`</br>

+Created a **server.js** file in the root of the React project directory for Express server scripts</br>
+In the same location created **dal.js** file for the Data Abstraction Layer(separates the data access logic from the business logic in an application) to write DB-related code.</br>

 ## Roadmap